-4.8.2 Direct and Indirect Effects on the Biological/Ecological Environment

-4.8.4 Direct and Indirect Effects on the Social Environment

-- 4.8.5 Direct and Indirect Effects on the Administrative Environment - 4.9 Action 9: Specify Accountability Measures (AMs) by Sub-Zones for Atlantic Migratory Group Cobia.

-4.9.1 Direct and Indirect Effects on the Physical Environment

-4.9.2 Direct and Indirect Effects on the Biological/Ecological Environment
+- 4.8.2 Direct and Indirect Effects on the Biological/Ecological Environment 4.8.3 Direct and Indirect Effects on the Economic Environment 4.8.4 Direct and Indirect Effects on the Social Environment 4.8.5 Direct and Indirect Effects on the Administrative Environment 4.9 Action 9: Specify Accountability Measures (AMs) by Sub-Zones for Atlantic Migratory Group Cobia.
+4.9.1 Direct and Indirect Effects on the Physical Environment 4.9.2 Direct and Indirect Effects on the Biological/Ecological Environment 4.9.3 Direct and Indirect Effects on the Economic Environment 4.9.4 Direct and Indirect Effects on the Social Environment 4.9.5 Direct and Indirect Effects on the Administrative Environment - 4.10 Action 10: Modify the Framework Procedure. - 4.10.1 Direct and Indirect Effects on the Physical Environment

-- 4.9.3 Direct and Indirect Effects on the Economic Environment - 4.9.4 Direct and Indirect Effects on the Social Environment - 4.9.5 Direct and Indirect Effects on the Administrative Environment
+- 4.10.2 Direct and Indirect Effects on the Biological/Ecological Environment - 4.10.3 Direct and Indirect Effects on the Economic Environment - 4.10.4 Direct and Indirect Effects on the Social Environment - 4.10.5 Direct and Indirect Effects on the Administrative Environment